Computer Science studies computers and computing including (not limited to)

 Online books and journals are available via local subscription and OhioLINK.

 Popular works are excluded.
 Programming guides are collected sparingly, as some are available freely online.
 Safari Technical Books is available through an OhioLINK subscription and contains many programming guides and other technical books.
-It should be noted that we would no longer have access to Safari’s resources if OhioLINK were to discontinue their subscription.
+It should be noted that access would be lost to Safari’s resources if OhioLINK were to discontinue their subscription.